 Again, parental support and involvement are crucial to your child’s success.

 Regular practice time divided into smaller, focused practice segments is much preferred to one or two crammed practice sessions a week.
-The suggested timeframe for a beginner student is a minimum of 20 minutes 5 days each week as consistency is the key to long term success.
+The suggested timeframe for a young beginner student is a minimum of 20 minutes 5 days each week as consistency is the key to long term success.
 Students studying for exams or preparing for festival performances will need to increase this practice time.